How To Cope With A Chronically Ill Spouse (In The Most Supportive Ways)

 Do Fun Things for Yourself Aside of Your Spouse

-It can be easy to lose yourself when caring for your spouse, because you want to make sure they have everything they need and get the best care.
-What have you done for yourself lately?
+Consider this as well: What have you done for yourself lately?
 If you’re like me, Janet Jackson’s song “What Have You Done for Me Lately?” comes to mind.

 It’s so true.
 You can’t provide the best for your spouse if you are not taking care of your own needs.
 Self-care is essential to you being the most supportive spouse you can be.